ohm-vishwa/Ethical-Hacking-Cheat-Sheet/Readme.md

 ## DE-Authentication Attack
 <details>
     <summary>why de-authentication attack ?</summary>
-it`s cool and amazing attack on your nearest device & router, it uses { aireplay } package and takes MAC address of Router & Client and keep sending deauthentication packet to Router & Client as well, you can send really large no. of packets and keep client disconnect as you want.
+it`s cool and amazing attack on your nearest routers  & devices, it uses { aireplay } package and takes MAC address of Router & Client and keep sending deauthentication packet to Router & Client as well, you can send really large no. of packets and keep client disconnect as you want.
 </details>

 ```